firebase/firebase-js-sdk/docs-exp/auth-types.multifactoruser.unenroll.md

 ## MultiFactorUser.unenroll() method

 Unenrolls the specified second factor.
-To specify the factor to remove, pass a [MultiFactorInfo](./auth-types.multifactorinfo.md) object (retrieved from `enrolledFactors()`<!-- -->) or the factor's UID string.
-Sessions are not revoked when the account is downgraded.
+To specify the factor to remove, pass a [MultiFactorInfo](./auth-types.multifactorinfo.md) object (retrieved from [MultiFactorUser.enrolledFactors](./auth-types.multifactoruser.enrolledfactors.md)<!-- -->) or the factor's UID string.
+Sessions are not revoked when the account is unenrolled.
 An email notification is likely to be sent to the user notifying them of the change.
 Recent re-authentication is required for this operation to succeed.
 When an existing factor is unenrolled, an email notification is sent to the user’s email.

 <b>Signature:</b>